 From its beginning in 1926, the College has achieved distinction among the junior/community colleges of the state.
 Further, in 2011, MDCC was named by the Aspen Institute, headquartered in Washington, D.C., as being among the top 10 percent of community colleges in the United States.
 MDCC's alumni are scattered throughout the United States in positions of trust and leadership.

 MISSION

-Mississippi Delta Community College (MDCC) provides quality education through academic, career, technical, health sciences, and workforce training programs.
-MDCC is dedicated to improving the community through intellectual, social, cultural, and recreational opportunities.
+Mississippi Delta Community College (MDCC) provides quality education through academic, careertechnical, health science, adult education, and workforce training programs.
+MDCC enhances its communities through innovative personal and professional growth opportunities.

 GOALS